LoveDuckie/silverstripe-image-uploader-api/README.md

-# SilverStripe supported module skeleton
+# SilverStripe Image Uploader API

 This module enables you to expose a secure and RESTful API for remotely uploading images, and storing them as files (with their records) in Silverstripe.
 Refer to documentaiton below about usage.